mattbellis/SHD_SF13/readme.md

 * ROOT
 * Python 2.7
 * `/usr/lib/root` in your `PYTHONPATH`
+* `wget`

-On Arch, you can just run.
+On Arch Linux, you can just run.

     make dep

-Download the datasets, and run the demo.
+Once you have the dependencies, this is how you download the datasets and run the demo.

     make